-The mission of the UNCG Bands is dedicated to the teaching, performance, study and cultivation of wind band music of the highest quality.
-We believe that the UNCG Bands are a serious and distinctive medium of musical expression, of vital service and importance to its members and to UNCG.
-We seek to bring the UNCG Bands into direct comparison with the very finest collegiate band programs in America through our performances, recordings, tours and convention performances.
+The renowned UNCG Bands are dedicated to the performance, study, and cultivation of wind band music of the highest quality, and are a serious and distinctive medium of musical expression.
+The UNCG Bands are considered to be among the very finest collegiate band programs in America based upon our active profile of excellence in our performances, recordings, tours and convention performances.

 The UNCG Choral program offers students many opportunities to perform a wide variety of repertoire, ranging from major works with orchestra to smaller chamber experiences.
 The UNCG choirs are comprised of four ensembles: University Chamber Singers, University Chorale, Women’s Glee Club and Men’s Glee Club.
 Dr. Welborn Young serves as Director of Choral Activities.

 The University Horn Ensemble appears annually at the respected Southeastern Horn Workshop and has performed by invitation at the International Horn Workshop.
 The group’s popularity is evidenced by frequent requests to perform locally at special events and festivals.

 The University of North Carolina at Greensboro’s Miles Davis Program in Jazz Studies offers students a variety of opportunities to perform and study jazz.
 Two large jazz ensembles and several small jazz combos, coupled with supportive courses in improvisation, arranging, composition, history and pedagogy provide ample room for growth and lead to the Bachelor of Music in Jazz Studies.
 Most recently, the world-famous bassist Christian McBride and master pedagogue/pianist Mark Levine performed and offered clinics.